 By Julia Ivy

-Almost overnight, we shifted from a healthy economy with a growing stock market and low unemployment rate — to the opposite side of the spectrum.
-Based on the New York Times, the Labor Department report of April 2 showed about five million people filed for jobless benefits, part of the growing economic fallout from the coronavirus pandemic.
+Almost overnight, we shifted from a healthy economy with a growing stock market and a low unemployment rate to the opposite side of the spectrum.
+Based on the New York Times, the Labor Department report from April 2nd showed about five million people filed for jobless benefits, part of the growing economic fallout from the coronavirus pandemic.
 It happened on top of our concern about our own safety and the well-being of the people we care about.

 This article aims to elaborate on how to become a “one of one” and perceive a personal strategy of “BE” – boutique employability.
 There are three conditions for being qualified for pursuing the “BE” personal strategy.